ZacZipfian/pulsar-maps-python/README.md

 ```
 ![preview](ex6.png)

-**A massive thank you to the [psrqpy Python module](https://github.com/mattpitkin/psrqpy/) and the [Australian Telescope National Facility](https://www.atnf.csiro.au/) pulsar database for making this project possible.**
+**A massive thank you to the [psrqpy Python module](https://github.com/mattpitkin/psrqpy/) and the [Australia Telescope National Facility](https://www.atnf.csiro.au/) pulsar database for making this project possible.**